 When you’re ready, we at High Places UK can make your journey seamless, from flights and permits to guiding you along Bhutan’s trails.
 Explore more about our Bhutan trips here

-Introduction If you live in the UK and dream about the Himalayas, you’re not alone.…
+If you live in the UK and have been thinking about taking an adventure trip…

-The Nubra Valley Trek in Ladakh is one of the most spectacular journeys in the…
+The Everest Base Camp Trek is one of the most recognisable trekking routes in the…